KWLO (AM)

-KWLO (1580 AM) is a radio station serving the Provo/Springville area.
-The station is owned by Iglesia Pentecostal Víspera del Fin, broadcasting a Spanish Contemporary Christian format.
+KWLO (1580 AM) is a radio station serving the Provo–Springville area.
+The station is owned by Iglesia Pentecostal Víspera del Fin, broadcasting a Spanish-language contemporary Christian format.

 KWLO shares towers with KOVO 960, located just southwest of Provo near Interstate 15.
 K260DS, 99.9 FM is located atop West Mountain, west of Springville.

 History

-KWLO started as a construction permit owned by RAMS III in 2009, however did not make it to air for another eight years.

-On January 1, 2019, KWLO changed its format to Classic hits.
+KWLO started as a construction permit owned by RAMS III in 2009, but did not make it to air for another eight years.
+It originally signed on with a classic country format.
+On January 1, 2019, the station flipped to classic hits as Utah's Goat, also simulcasting on the translator station 99.9 K260DS in Provo, Utah.

-In 2019, Rams III sold KWLO-Provo, and 1580 Utah's Goat and the translator station K260DS $300,000 to Utah County Radio company called Lucky Dog Broadcasting and Lucky Dog Broadcasting owners Frank and Melanie Mueller.

-Also in 2019, Valleydale Broadcasting LLC sold KPVO-Fountain Green and 99.9 Utah's Goat $25,000 to Lucky Dog Broadcasting.
-As of November 16, 2021, the 1580 and 99.9 frequencies began broadcasting a repeating audio loop telling listeners that "Utah's Goat" had moved to 96.7 KQMB.
-KQMB previously aired a soft adult contemporary format branded as "Kosy 96.7", now it is a classic hit format branded as "Utah's Goat 96.7".
-Lucky Dog Broadcasting had been leasing the 1580 and 99.9 frequencies from RAMS III under a local marketing agreement (LMA); and due to the COVID-19 pandemic, Lucky Dog was unable to consummate the sale of the stations from RAMS III.
-The new owner of 1580 and 99.9 was scheduled to take over operations of those frequencies beginning December 1, 2021.
-However, the transfer of station ownership was delayed by several months.
-Programming from Iglesia Pentecostal Vispera Del Fin began airing on KWLO on April 13, 2022.
+In 2019, Lucky Dog Broadcasting took over the station under a local marketing agreement.
+Rams III had also reached an agreement to sell KWLO and K260DS to Lucky Dog for $300,000, but due to delays in getting a loan to cover the purchase, the sale was never consummated.
+In November 2021, the Utah's Goat format was moved to Lucky Dog's KQMB and KKUT-HD2, and the station began stunting with a looping message redirecting listeners to the new signals.

-On February 11, 2022, KWLO and K260DS were sold to Iglesia Pentecostal Vispera Del Fin for $300,000.
-KPVO-Fountain Green was also sold to Iglesia Pentecostal Vispera Del Fin for $25,000 in a separate transaction, now broadcasting a Spanish Contemporary Christian format.
+On February 11, 2022, KWLO and K260DS were sold to Spanish-language Christian broadcaster Iglesia Pentecostal Vispera Del Fin for $300,000.
+KPVO/Fountain Green was also sold to Iglesia Pentecostal Vispera Del Fin for $25,000 in a separate transaction.